Cruising Tips – October 2006

 Sailmakers and speed mavens can offer lots of advice on how much halyard tension is optimal in different wind conditions, and it’s all good stuff.
 But if your jib is hanked on, there should always be enough tension on the halyard to keep the luff from scalloping between the hanks when the jib is trimmed in on a close-hauled course.
 The sail will be more efficient, the boat will have more power, and perhaps most important, no one will be wondering why you insist on sailing around with your shirttail hanging out.
 C.M.

-Words from the Wise“Every time on a cruise I hear somebody (myself, for instance) beefing because the ice is running low, or the engine is acting up, or the wind is from the wrong quarter, I know the complainer is getting old.
-If he’d just think back to some of the discomforts he put up with, some of the boats and equipment he was delighted with, and some of the misadventures he survived in his early cruising days (unless he was unlucky enough to be born with a silver yacht in his mouth), and the fun he had in spite of it all, he’d feel better. -- William H. Taylor, On and Off Soundings
+“Every time on a cruise I hear somebody (myself, for instance) beefing because the ice is running low, or the engine is acting up, or the wind is from the wrong quarter, I know the complainer is getting old.
+If he’d just think back to some of the discomforts he put up with, some of the boats and equipment he was delighted with, and some of the misadventures he survived in his early cruising days (unless he was unlucky enough to be born with a silver yacht in his mouth), and the fun he had in spite of it all, he’d feel better. — William H. Taylor, On and Off Soundings

 Contributors this month: Bob Burgess, Don Casey, Charles Mason, Hal Roth, and Don Street